SIT Study Abroad Logo

 Michael Sutcliffe, PhD, Lecturer, ISP Advisor

-Prof Mvu Ngcoya, PhD, Lecturer, ISP Advisor
+Mvu Ngcoya, PhD, Lecturer, ISP Advisor

 Dr. Mvu Ngcoya is an associate professor in development studies at the University of KwaZulu-Natal (UKZN).
-Prior to joining UKZN, he taught international relations at American University in Washington D.C. for two years, with a particular focus on African politics.
+Prior to joining UKZN, he taught international relations at American University in Washington, DC, for two years, with a particular focus on African politics.

-Prof Deevia Bhana, Research Methods Lecturer, IRB member
+Deevia Bhana, Research Methods Lecturer, IRB member

-Judge Albie Sachs, Guest Lecturer
+Albie Sachs, Guest Lecturer

-Albie Sachs began practicing law in the 1950s, as an advocate for people charged under apartheid’s racist laws.
+Judge Albie Sachs began practicing law in the 1950s as an advocate for people charged under apartheid’s racist laws.
 Persecuted by security police because of this work, he went into exile in 1966 and taught law for many years in England and Mozambique.
 During the 1980s, he helped draft the code of conduct and statutes of the African National Congress (ANC).
 In 1988, he lost an arm and the sight of one eye to a bomb placed in his car by South African security agents.
 In spite of this, he returned to South Africa in 1990 and, as a member of the Constitutional and National Executive Committees of the ANC, was active in the negotiations that led to South Africa’s first democratic election in 1994.
 Soon after, he was appointed by President Nelson Mandela to serve on the newly established Constitutional Court.
 In this role, Justice Sachs was the chief architect of the post-apartheid constitution of 1996.
 He has authored several books, including The Jail Diary of Albie Sachs (1966) and The Soft Vengeance of a Freedom Fighter (1990), for which he received the Alan Paton Award.

 Additional lecturers include: